finalist/liferay-lam/documentation.md

 The following script shows how you can delete a vocabulary:

     create.userGroup(
         name: "usergroup1",
-		description: "SomeUseGroupWeTested"
+        description: "SomeUseGroupWeTested",
+        customFields: [
+            "someField": "another value"
+        ]
     )

-As you can see, you only have to specify the name and the description.
+As you can see, you have to specify the name and the description.
+It is also possible to give a value to a custom field.
+Of course this custom field has to exist before you can give it a value here.
+CustomFields is a map where the key is the name of the custom field, and the value is the actual value you want to give it.